BMS for lithium-ion battery

 Unlike lead-acid or lithium cobalt oxide batteries, LiFePO4 batteries operate efficiently and safely at temperatures up to 60℃ or more.
 But at higher operating and storage temperatures, as with all batteries, the electrode materials will begin to degrade.
 A LiFePO4 battery with BMS uses embedded thermistors to actively monitor the temperature during operation, and it will disconnect the battery from the circuit at a specified temperature.

 LiFePO4 batteries are made up of more than just individual cells connected together.
 They also include a battery management system (BMS) which, while not usually visible to the end user, makes sure each cell in the battery remains within safe limits.
 Therefore, the LiFePO4 battery pack must be equipped with a targeted LiFePO4 battery management system BMS to effectively monitor, protect, balance, and fault alarm the battery pack, thereby improving the efficiency and service life of the entire LiFePO4 battery.
-BMS for lithium ion battery is like the brain of human being, without BMS the battery cannot function properly.
+BMS for lithium-ion batteries is like the brain of human beings, without BMS the battery cannot function properly.